Systematic Alien Verification for Entitlements: 1995 review by the Inspector General of the Department of Health and Human Services

 The report put most of the responsibility and blame on state agencies, and recommended to the ACF and the Health Care Financing Administration (HCFA) to remind state agencies of SAVE requirements.
 ACF, however, believed that the problems were more the result of poor design of the system by INS.

 2003 Government Accountability Office report on issuing Social Security numbers

-As of 2003, the Social Security Administration used independent third-party verification of documentation submitted by noncitizens with the issuing agencies (U.S. Department of Homeland Security and U.S. Department of State) prior to issuing a Social Security Number.
+As of 2003, the Social Security Administration used independent third-party verification of documentation submitted by noncitizens with the issuing agencies (US Department of Homeland Security and US Department of State) prior to issuing a Social Security Number.
 The verification of these documents involved using SAVE.
 A 2003 Government Accountability Office report highlighted potential weaknesses in the way SSA was using SAVE.
 In particular, it noted that whereas SAVE was able to verify the immigration status for the applicant based on the information provided by the applicant, SSA staff were neglecting to actually verify the authenticity of the documents themselves, making it possible to issue a SSN based on fake documentation corresponding to a real but different person.
 Other weaknesses in SSA's use of SAVE were also identified.